Getting Ready For Your Teach English In Mexico Latino Adventure

 Places to Visit Whilst Teaching In Mexico

-One of the largest protected marine reserves in the world and the oldest living coral reef in North America, this is where you dive into a lifelong relationship with astounding sea creatures, including sea lions, bull sharks, hammerhead sharks, whale sharks and schools of triggerfish.
+One of the largest protected marine reserves in the world and the oldest living coral reef in North America is where you dive into a lifelong relationship with astounding sea creatures, including sea lions, bull sharks, and hammerhead sharks, whale sharks and schools of triggerfish.

 Located in the south, Oaxaca City captures the spirit of vibrant, colourful Mexico.
-Historical buildings from the pre-Hispanic, as well as colonial-era, vie for attention with the city’s magical fiestas, exquisite handicrafts and busy markets.
+Historical buildings from the pre-Hispanic and colonial-era vie for attention with the city’s magical fiestas, exquisite handicrafts and busy markets.